youwuyou/AISE/project_3/README.md

 In this project, we aim to train and evaluate a foundation model [^1].
 Our implementation is based on the Fourier Neural Operator (FNO) [^2] as its architectural backbone.

-Within the scope of our project, we consider the 1D Allen-Cahn equation:
+Within the scope of our project, we consider the 1D Allen-Cahn equation with varying $\epsilon$ values:

 $$
 \frac{\partial u}{\partial t} = \Delta_{x} u - \frac{1}{\epsilon^{2}} (u^{3} - u), x\in [-1,1]
 $$

-with varying $\epsilon$ values.
+This `README.md` serves only as a brief overview on how to run our code.
+For more details, please see the [📄 project 3 report](report.pdf), where we explained the selection of our model architecture and capabilities & limitations of our model.

 ## Getting Started